Hydnum repandum

 Spores 6.5-8.5 x 6-8 µm, nearly round, smooth.
 Spore print white.

-Edible and excellent, although they tend to be bitter unless well cooked.
+Edible and excellent, although they can be bitter unless well cooked.

-Hydnum repandum fruits late in the Bay Area mushroom season, often not until after the New Year.
-Its pale-buff to buff-orange fruiting body resembles Cantharellus cibarius, but the latter is yellower in color, has ridges, not spines on the lower cap surface and generally grows with hardwoods like Quercus agrifolia, not conifers.
+Hydnum repandum fruits late in the mushroom season, often not until after the New Year.
+Its pale-buff to buff-orange fruiting body resembles Cantharellus californicus or C. formosus, but the latter are yellower in color, has ridges, not spines on the lower cap surface and generally grows with hardwoods like Quercus agrifolia, not conifers.
 Hydnum umbilicatum is a closely related species, smaller in size, the cap having a small, central pit.

 Coker, W.C. & Beers, A.H.
 (1951).
 The Stipitate Hydnums of the Eastern United States.
 The University of North Carolina Press: Chapel Hill, NC.
 211 p.